-where $P_0$ is the orthogonal projection matrix onto $E_0$.
 Let $\{v_x, v_y, v_r\}$ be an orthonormal basis for the \ac{rbm} space, representing x-translation, y-translation, and rotation about the center of mass, respectively.
 The final state will be a linear combination of these modes,

 where the coefficients are determined by the input: